aliciaooi/datacleansing/README.md

                 dim(AverageActivitySubject)

-	It is possible to use the melt into long method which yields exactly the same result then averaging it but opted to 		use wide method dim(AverageActivitySubject)
+	It is possible to use the melt into long method which yields exactly the same result then averaging it but opted to leave as wide dataset method

+	dim(AverageActivitySubject)
      			     [1] 180  68
 	The result is 30 subjects x 6 activities (180) by 68 mean and std columns we chose to subset earlier